tymyrddin/purple/source/docs/risk-management/risk-model.md

-# Building your risk model
+# Building a risk model

 Duration: ongoing

-Materials: your risk register, organisational context, any applicable frameworks
+Materials: the risk register, organisational context, any applicable frameworks

 ## From register to model

-A risk register records what the organisation currently knows about its exposure.
+A [risk register](risk-register.md) records what the organisation currently knows about its exposure.
 A risk model describes the process by which that knowledge is acquired, maintained, and acted upon.
 The model makes risk management a continuous practice rather than a periodic documentation exercise.

 The [SEM](../foundations/system-effectiveness/index.rst) framing is central here.
 The risk register is a model of the organisation's exposure at a point in time.
 It encodes assumptions about likelihood, about the adversary landscape, about what the critical assets are and what threatens them.
 Those assumptions are accurate when they are made and drift thereafter.
 A risk model without explicit mechanisms for detecting and correcting [model drift](../foundations/system-effectiveness/core-triad.md) is a risk model that becomes less accurate over time without anyone noticing.